scottbedard/backend/README.md

 ## Installation

-There are been no releases yet, check back later.

-## Basic usage

-This package works using the excellent [Laravel Permission](https://spatie.be/docs/laravel-permission/v5/introduction) package.
+A backend for Laravel applications.
 More documentation to come.

+## Controllers

+Controllers manage the backend areas of your application.
+They are defined using `yaml` files, and can make protected pages with using the excellent [Laravel Permission](https://spatie.be/docs/laravel-permission/v5/introduction) package.

 ## Super admins